cs1302uga/cs1302-ce04/README.md

    command-line arguments are accepted.
 The expected behavor is that `MyCat` should print the files, in order, to standard output, effectively con<b>cat</b>enating the contents of the supplied files.

+1. From the `cs1302-ce04` directory, use your enhanced `MyCat` program to display the contents of `Printer.java`, standard input, and `MyCat.java` in that order!

 **CHECKPOINT**